Trams in Brussels: Coupled sets

-Coupled sets are not currently used, although since c.
-2015 tests have been made of pairs of PCCs connected by a towbar.
+Coupled sets are not currently used, although since around 2015, tests have been made of pairs of PCCs connected by a towbar.
 All vehicles still carry a towbar, which is only used nowadays when a broken-down tram needs to be towed or pushed to the depot.

 Livery

 Brussels trams have known several liveries.
 In the beginning of the 20th century, those operated by the Tramways Bruxellois were dark green, and those by the Chemins de Fer Economiques were chocolate.
 The two companies merged in the 1920s, whereupon a standard livery of primrose yellow was adopted which lasted (with some minor changes in the trimmings) until the mid-1990s when a brighter shade of yellow was adopted.

-A profound change in livery came in 2006 with the adoption of the so-called art nouveau livery of silver and light brown on the new 3000 and 4000 vehicles.
+A profound change in livery came in 2006 with the adoption of the so-called Art Nouveau livery of silver and light brown on the new 3000 and 4000 vehicles.
 The rest of the active fleet has been repainted.

 Heritage trams

-The system exists in happy symbiosis with an active heritage operation based at Woluwe depot, and privately hired trams have free access to the tracks.
-Trams that still collect their current through trolley poles rather than pantographs are normally restricted to the scenic line from Cinquantenaire park via Woluwe to Tervuren, which is run with the help of volunteers from the (Museum of Brussels Urban Transport), whose board has a strong representation from STIB/MIVB.
-This runs at weekends from April to October; occasionally, such as on the Belgian national holiday, 21 July, these trams appear in the city centre, where the line in the Koningsstraat/Rue Royale is trolleypole-enabled.
+The system exists in happy symbiosis with an active heritage operation based at the Woluwe depot, and privately hired trams have free access to the tracks.
+Trams that still collect their current through trolley poles rather than pantographs are normally restricted to the scenic line from the Parc du Cinquantenaire/Jubelpark via Woluwe to Tervuren, which is run with the help of volunteers from the Brussels Tram Museum, whose board has a strong representation from STIB/MIVB.
+This runs at weekends from April to October; occasionally, such as on Belgian National Day (21 July), these trams appear in the city centre, where the line on the Rue Royale is trolleypole-enabled.

-A few heritage trams are equipped with pantographs, and these ones can travel all over the city (except in the premetro tunnels because they are not equipped with the speed control system required there); every Sunday from April to September, and one Sunday a month outside this period, a 5000-series trams (two-bogie model built 1935) takes tourists on a four-hour circuit of the Brussels Capital Region with a 50-minute pause around noon.
+A few heritage trams are equipped with pantographs, and these ones can travel all over the city (except in the premetro tunnels because they are not equipped with the speed control system required there); every Sunday from April to September, and one Sunday a month outside this period, a 5000-series trams (two-bogie model built 1935) takes tourists on a four-hour circuit of the Brussels-Capital Region with a 50-minute pause around noon.

 A number of Brussels trams have been acquired by museums abroad.
 In the UK, the North Yorkshire Moors Railway has restored and operates steam tram engine 1625 ("Lucie") built in 1890 for the Tramways de Bruxelles à Evere et Extensions.

 Several trams have been sent to the United States.
-Tram 7037 is in San Francisco operating on the F-Line, surreally repainted in the blue-and-white livery of Zürich.
-Tram 1504 is at the Trolley Museum of New York, 1511 is at Old Pueblo Trolley and 7169 is operated by the McKinney Avenue Transit Authority in Dallas, Texas.
-The Oregon Electric Railway Museum has 9 ex-Brussels trams.
+Tram 7037 is in San Francisco, operating on the F-Line, surreally repainted in the blue-and-white livery of Zürich.
+Tram 1504 is at the Trolley Museum of New York, 1511 is at Old Pueblo Trolley and 7169 is operated by the M-Line Trolley in Dallas, Texas.
+The Oregon Electric Railway Museum has nine former Brussels trams.

 In Canada, a 4-axle PCC is awaiting restoration at the Ontario St shed of Vancouver's Downtown Historic Railway, and in Argentina, the Asociación Amigos del Tranvía in Buenos Aires operates tram 9069.